Complimentary Product Received!

 The company was launched in 2004, their unique educational games are designed to help students master skills through play.
 The games promote character building, educational skill development, cooperative play opportunities, and fun.
 With the growing rate of use of screens, SimplyFun brings fun to board games.

-SimplyFun games are for kids ages 3 – 12+, 2-5 players.
+SimplyFun games are for kids ages 3 – 12+, and 2-5 players.
 The games are divided into 4 categories when purchasing:

 - Reading & Language Arts